seclab-ucr/UBITect/README.md

 ```sh
 $python ../path_verify.py warnings.json
 ```
-After the path exploration, klee verifies that those are true positives as:
+After the path exploration, klee verifies that those two are true positives as:
 ```
 [SrcCode] backlog.c +25
 [SrcCode] backlog.c +26
 ```
-Meaning the uninitalized use appears in line 25 and line 26, the details are inside confirm_result.json, it adds the related information of the feasible path.
+Meaning the uninitalized use appears in line 25 and line 26, the details are inside confirm_result.json, KLEE adds the related information of the feasible path.
-### Step4: Path and input for human to verify the result
+### Step4: Information for human to verify the result
 The warnings along with the feasible path is in confirm_result.json, the field "path" and "input_0" helps for the human verification.
 ```json
 {